 Sometimes driver error can cause you to collide with a building.
 Many drivers who are 70 or older are involved in these collisions because of a mistake behind the wheel.
 These mistakes usually include putting a car into the wrong gear or pressing the wrong pedal.

 Sometimes the way a building is oriented can increase the likelihood that you will drive into the building.
 This is because some parking lots allow your car to face the store as you drive through and this provides more opportunities for you to hit the building if you experience a pedal error.
 Additionally, nose-in parking can lead to this kind of accident.
-To prevent this kind of collision from occuring, it is recommended that you avoid nose-in parking next to a building whenever possible and be aware of which pedal you press when you are backing out of a parking space.
+To prevent this kind of collision from occurring, it is recommended that you avoid nose-in parking next to a building whenever possible and be aware of which pedal you press when you are backing out of a parking space.